torsec/shield-h2020/_news/2016-11-29-presentation-bdva-2016.md

 layout: news
 ---

-From November 29 to December 2, 2016, the Big Data Value Association (BDVA) General Meeting was held in Valencia (Spain).
-The SHIELD project was presented with emphasis on cybersecurity and Big Data.
+Starting from November 29, 2016, the Big Data Value Association (BDVA) General Meeting will be held in Valencia (Spain).
+The SHIELD project will be presented on this occasion, with special emphasis on cybersecurity and Big Data.